 Other Southern Ontario possibilities include second Toronto, Oshawa, Kitchener, and London.
 But Hamilton already has an arena of more than 17,000 and is willing to spend $50 million to modernize it and raise the seating to a more than adequate 18,500.
 Hamilton has been kicked around enough by the NHL, blowing its chance in the early 1990s to Ottawa and then going through the Phoenix Coyote heartache.
 Like Quebec it is an overwhelming winner.
 The only problem besides the Canadian dollar is how to compensate greedy Toronto and Buffalo.
 But if New York-New York-New Jersey and Los Angeles-Anaheim can settle their differences, then this can be resolved too.
 And Hamilton-Toronto and Hamilton-Buffalo will be great rivalries.

 Like Seattle, Portland has deep roots in Canadian hockey at the junior level and has even hosted the Memorial Cup tournament.
-Since Seattle cannot solve its arena problems, Portland becomes the best American city for NHL expansion.
+After Seattle, Portland becomes the best American city for NHL expansion.
 The arena where the NBA Trailblazers play will certainly meet NHL conditions.
 It was rumored that Portland would bid for a team during this expansion but the NHL’s terms scared it off.
 A sure winner if Portland joins the NHL.
 They will have great rivalries with Vancouver, Seattle, and the three California teams.

 Milwaukee has deep roots in hockey and would be a front runner for an expansion team if they could get the ownership and arena issues solved.
+They have built a new arena, but is it big enough for hockey and is it too basketball friendly like the Barclay Center where the New York Islanders currently play.
 Like Seattle and Portland, the mystery is why it has taken them so long to join the NHL.
 Like Green Bay in the NFL, they would immediately have Chicago, Minnesota, and Detroit as intense rivals and possibly Winnipeg as well.